Welcome

 July 21, 2007: 10:07am RACE RESULTS:

 83°'s at 5:00am and strong winds blowing out of east-south east, made for the warmest and fastest (tailwind) race this course has had yet to offer skaters.
 Overall top men's skater, Andrew Love, also Draper Days 2006 winner, sailed across the finish line, winds pushing him thru the chute setting a new course record time of 7:20:85, dropping over 1:10 off his previous course time (8:24:60).
 And, the Personal Best's did not stop there.
-John Loquia(07:21:69) and Mike Stein (07:35:95) hunted down 2nd and 3rd postions, while James(Clay) and Uel (uel knocked 0:45 off his 2006 course time) closed in behind them grabbing 4th and 5th postions.
+John Loquia(07:21:69) and Mike Stein (07:35:95) hunted down 2nd and 3rd postions, while James(Clay) and Uel (

-In the women's divison, overall top women's skater, Stephani Combs (07:39:77) captured her win in course record time for women skaters.
+07:39:77) captured her win in course record time for women skaters.
 Alejandra Mates (09:38:31), took 2nd along with a bit of road rash after taking spill off the first turn, but no worries.
 Brittany Heise (10:10:54), Salt City Derby's very own NOS, captured 3rd postion.

 The top 3 overall men and women skaters shared some sweet cash from the purse sponsored by Access Mortgage-Marc Western, and there were lot's of give-a-way prizes from skate event sponosors raffled off to all the skaters.
 I shared a moment afterwards with overall winner, Andrew Love, buying him a pancake breakfast in the park (the least I could do for him, he was still ridingn high on adrenalin).
 We talked about our favorite topic: skating, and looked ahead to the 2 other skate races we have in the summer series.

-The course was exceptionally fast with a consitent tailwind that made for exciting record course times.
-The downside to speed is that it can be troublesome, particulary when you combine a fast downhill with a right turn, then add into the mix an unknown, say for instance: a handful of unexpected lesiurely cyclsits.
-Unfortunately, a few skaters took to the pavement during the turn from 13800 South to Fort Street, partly due to cyclist interfering with the race.
-Cyclists had rode thru the start line with only less than a minute to go.
 When they came thru the start staging area, they were again instructed to clear the course, keep left, and stay left.
 They muttered something about how skaters would not catch up to them.....they were wrong!
 The lead pack had to divert around them at speeds of 30-35 mph (top speed was clocked at 37mph) on the downhill before the turn, and in the right turn onto Fort Street a skater got taken out trying to avoid a cylcist on the course making the same turn north.
 As result the young man, and very experienced skater, landed himself in the hospital this morning.
 It's unfortunate that this group of cyclists knowingly rode through closed roads, ignored signage, and verbal instructions and warnings, then litterally blew through the startline of our event, with an elitist attitude of having every right to be there.
 Under special event permitting the road access was shut down and closed to though cars/traffic (cyclist included) for the participants safety.
 Those [cyclist] that interfered with the race should be cited for violation of entering closed roads, and causing undue harm to a skater.
 We have video of the 12 cyclists passing thru the start line when we were counting down the start with 30 seconds or less to go.
 With that, we will submitt those pictures to the local news media and ask for names, or if nothing else to make a clear point to cyclist and others that poor judgement in passing thru an event start line was not only disrespectful, but dangerous to participants.

 We hope the future we can bring more awareness about inline speed skating to the community and pulic eye.
 Inline Skate racing is very serious and speeds are obtained of well over 30-35 mph on downhills, such as the hill coming west on 13800 South to Fort Str. in Draper.
 As skaters we assume inherent risks associated with our choice of sport, but during competion events we never exepect our safety to be jepordized by cycling groups putzing along the course thru the midst of our event.
 Had the cyclsit that morning had any sense of their own legal responsiblity as riders [reference: Utah motor vehicle code and cyclist repsonsibility code], they would have made a point to stop or get out of the way "as instructed" and not interfered with the event.
 Instead, they blatantly chose to be oblivious to it all, with an attitude.
 Sadly enough, the value of bad decison making equates to hosital bills and healing time for the young skater.
 We all send prayers and wishes for the young skater to heal up fast and come back soon!!